 If you’re thinking of incorporating yourself as a consultant, then you might find yourself wondering if it’s worth the effort.
 There are lots of reasons you should consider starting a corporation for your consultancy.
 Granted, corporations aren’t right for everyone, but they’re definitely worth considering.

-In this guide, we’ll cover the basics of forming a corporation for a consultant business, including what a corporation is, its benefits and drawbacks, and an alternative.
+In this guide, we’ll cover the basics of forming a corporation for a consultant business, including what a corporation is, its benefits and drawbacks, and an alternative structure if a corporation doesn’t seem like the right fit.

-One of the luxuries of operating as a consultant is that you have options.
+One of the luxuries of operating your own consulting business is that you have options.
 You can choose to stay an independent contractor, operating as a sole proprietorship.
-But you also have the option to create a registered business, including incorporating.
+But you also have the option to create a registered business, including incorporating as a corporation.
 Many consultants actually find the benefits of a corporation to be well worth the extra effort to create one.
-More on the independent contractor definition.

-In our opinion, the single biggest benefit to creating a corporation for your independent consultant work is limited personal liability definition.
+In our opinion, the single biggest benefit to creating a corporation for your independent consultant work is limited personal liability.
 Operating without registering with your Secretary of State — as a sole proprietorship — is perfectly legal as long as you have any required licenses.
 But from a legal standpoint, you and your business will be the same legal entity.
-If your business is sued or defaults on a loan, your personal assets can be seized to pay the debt.
+If your business is sued or defaults on a loan, your personal assets can be seized to pay the business debts.
+This makes it crucial to form a legal entity to protect your personal property from being used to pay the company debts.

-When you operate as a sole proprietor, it’s recommended to keep your personal finances separate from your business ones.
+When you operate as a sole proprietor, it’s recommended to keep your personal finances separate from your business ones by opening a business account.
 It can be tricky to manage that if you’re operating from a single bank account.
 But as a corporation, having separate accounts is actually a legal requirement.
 Not separating your business accounts can compromise your corporate veil.

 Thankfully, forming a corporation necessitates getting an employer identification number (EIN), which in turn allows you to get a separate business bank account (most banks require an EIN for opening a business bank account).